Rotten trees

 We know how much our community values the beautiful trees that make our parks and green spaces so special.
 That’s why we regularly inspect our trees across the district to make sure they are healthy and safe for everyone to enjoy - find out more.

-Following recent inspections, seven hybrid black poplar trees in Beacon Park have unfortunately been identified as unsafe due to age, disease, and internal rot.
+Following recent inspections, seven hybrid black poplar trees in Beacon Park have unfortunately were identified as unsafe due to age, disease, and internal rot.

 These trees are at risk of falling and must be removed to protect public safety.

-The work will take place in w/c 1 September to minimise disruption to visitors and popular events, including Proms in Beacon Park.
+The work took place on 3 and 4 September to minimise disruption to visitors and popular events, including Proms in Beacon Park.

 We only make a decision to fell when there are no other safe option is available - in case of the hybrid black poplars in Beacon park, they are being felled because: